 Electrics and Sound Departments – Work with the Lighting Supervisor to learn how a show is lit.
 Learn about the lighting instruments APT has, how they are hung, maintained and how they work in a show.
 Receive training for working safely at great heights, and explore our various lighting positions.
 Work with the Sound Supervisor to learn about the sound support and equipment APT uses.
 Spend time watching each technician run a show.

 Stage Management – Work with the Production Stage Manager to learn how a stage manager shepherds a rehearsal process.
 Spend time in rehearsals, both in the halls and on stage.
 Assist the stage management team in preparing for rehearsal and shutting down afterwards.
 Learn about the magic of scheduling rehearsals/fittings/vocal sessions/movement sessions/fight work and other one time things for the company.
 Shadow a stage manager or assistant stage manager during a show and learn about show duties.

 Paint Shop – Work with the Charge Scenic Artist to learn about paint treatments, how to use a model and paint elevations to create the designer’s vision and what it takes to keep the actors from slipping in the rain.
 Assist the paint staff with painting scenery and props.
 See how paint notes are dealt with during technical rehearsals and when the set is already installed up the hill onstage.

 Anything else to keep in mind?

 The intern will be personally granted a free ticket to any show (availability pending) through APT’s Employee Ticket Policy.
-Ideally the intern will see many, if not all, of the shows at both our outdoor Hill Theatre and indoor Touchstone Theatre.
+Ideally the intern will see many, if not all, of the shows at both our outdoor Hill Theater and indoor Touchstone Theater.